cyclr/docs/pages/v2/05-application-connectors/information/postgresql-information.md

 ## Access a table

-Cyclr uses Custom Object Categories to allow the PostgreSQL connector to access multiple database tables under a single connector installation.
-To access a table within a database you must create a Custom Object Category.
+Cyclr uses Custom Object Categories to allow the PostgreSQL connector to access multiple database tables with a single connector.
+To access a table within a database, you need to create a Custom Object Category.

 Custom Object Categories can be identified on the PostgreSQL connector settings page by the ![image](https://user-images.githubusercontent.com/78208292/225289872-083c23fe-19d1-45a7-9d39-09f1dc8afe6c.png) icon to the left of the method category.